Wednesday October 8th

 Business Session

-Report of Policy Council and Adoption of 2025 Legislative Priorities
+• Report of Policy Council and Adoption of 2026 Policy Priorities

 Hot Topic Session - Preparing for Potential Election Policy Changes